 \begin{proof}[Proof (\Cref{Lemma1Step2})] We give a proof by induction on $k$.
-The case $k=0$ is trivial; notice that it's actually enough to show that the lemma holds for $k=1$, as the inductive step would then become immediate. \\ Indeed, if both $\Psi_c$ and $\Psi_c^k$ can be written in the form given in the statement of \Cref{Lemma1Step2}, it is immediate to check that the same is true for $\Psi_c^{k+1}$.
+The case $k=0$ is trivial.
+Moreover, it is not hard to check that if the statement of \Cref{Lemma1Step2} holds for both $k=N$ and $k=1$, then it also holds for $k=N+1$.
+In other words, it's actually enough to show that the lemma holds for $k=1$.
+We then show that $\psi_Y^1$ can be written in the desired form, with $Q_1,R_1$ satisfying the desired properties.